 What Is a Continental Breakfast?

 Hotel guests have come to seek out and even expect food options during their stay, whether it be from an on-site restaurant, room service, or a complimentary continental breakfast.
 If you’re looking to open your own hotel, you may be wondering what is included in a continental breakfast and how hoteliers can offer it for free.
-We explored the origin of this breakfast style, some continental menu options, along with some other breakfast styles you may be interested in using for your establishment.
+We explored the origin of this breakfast style, continental menu options, along with some other breakfast selections you may be interested in using for your hospitality business".

 Continental Breakfast Definition

 A continental breakfast is a light morning meal typically consisting of pastries and baked goods, fruits, toast, and coffee.
 It is usually served buffet-style and modeled after the European breakfast, similar to what one would enjoy in France or the Mediterranean.
 Continental breakfasts emphasize simplicity and focus on foods that can easily be stocked.

 Here are some of the options that a continental breakfast consists of:

 - Optional: Breakfast cereals, eggs, meats, sliced cheese, porridge or oatmeal

 The term “continental breakfast” refers to the continent of Europe and the style of breakfast enjoyed in European cultures.
 The term first appeared in 1896 as a result of the turning of the century.
 Prior to the 1800s, the most common American jobs involved farm work and demanded a high-calorie breakfast to start the day.